The War on Drugs (band): Beginnings and Wagonwheel Blues (2003–2008)

 In 2003, frontman Adam Granduciel moved from Oakland, California, to Philadelphia, where he met Kurt Vile, who had also recently moved back to Philadelphia after living in Boston for two years.
-The duo subsequently began writing, recording and performing music together.
-Vile stated, "Adam was the first dude I met when I moved back to Philadelphia in 2003.
+The duo began writing, recording and performing music together.
+Vile remembered, "Adam was the first dude I met when I moved back to Philadelphia in 2003.
 We saw eye-to-eye on a lot of things.
 I was obsessed with Bob Dylan at the time, and we totally geeked-out on that.
-We started playing together in the early days and he would be in my band, The Violators.
-Then, eventually I played in The War On Drugs."
+We started playing together in the early days and he would be in my band, the Violators.
+Then, eventually I played in the War On Drugs."

-Granduciel and Vile began playing together as The War on Drugs in 2005.
-Regarding the band's name, Granduciel noted, "My friend Julian and I came up with it a few years ago over a couple bottles of red wine and a few typewriters when we were living in Oakland.
-We were writing a lot back then, working on a dictionary, and it just came out and we were like "hey, good band name" so eventually when I moved to Philadelphia and got a band together I used it.
+Granduciel and Vile began playing together as the War on Drugs in 2005.
+Regarding the band's name, Granduciel said, "My friend Julian and I came up with it a few years ago over a couple bottles of red wine and a few typewriters when we were living in Oakland.
+We were writing a lot back then, working on a dictionary, and it just came out and we were like 'hey, good band name' so eventually when I moved to Philadelphia and got a band together I used it.
 It was either that or The Rigatoni Danzas.
 I think we made the right choice.
 I always felt though that it was the kind of name I could record all sorts of different music under without any sort of predictability inherent in the name."

-While Vile and Granduciel formed the backbone of the band, they had a number of accompanists early in the group's career, before finally settling on a lineup that added Charlie Hall as drummer/organist, Kyle Lloyd as drummer and Dave Hartley on bass.
-Granduciel had previously toured and recorded with The Capitol Years, and Vile has several solo albums.
+While Vile and Granduciel formed the backbone of the band, they had a number of accompanists early in the group's career, before finally settling on a lineup adding Charlie Hall as a drummer and organist, Kyle Lloyd as a drummer, and Dave Hartley on bass.
+Granduciel had previously toured and recorded with the Capitol Years, and Vile has several solo albums.
 The group gave away its Barrel of Batteries EP for free early in 2008.
 Their debut LP for Secretly Canadian, Wagonwheel Blues, was released in 2008.

-Following the album's release, and subsequent European tour, Vile departed from the band to focus on his solo career, stating, "I only went on the first European tour when their album came out, and then I basically left the band.
+After the album's release and then a European tour, Vile departed from the band to focus on his solo career, saying, "I only went on the first European tour when their album came out, and then I basically left the band.
 I knew if I stuck with that, it would be all my time and my goal was to have my own musical career."
-Fellow Kurt Vile & the Violators bandmate Mike Zanghi joined the band at this time, with Vile noting, "Mike was my drummer first and then when The War On Drugs' first record came out I thought I was lending Mike to Adam for the European tour but then he just played with them all the time so I kind of had to like, while they were touring a lot, figure out my own thing."
+Mike Zanghi, also a member of Kurt & the Violators, joined the band at the time with Vile.
+Vile said, "Mike was my drummer first and then when the War on Drugs' first record came out I thought I was lending Mike to Adam for the European tour but... he just played with them all the time so I kind of had to like, while they were touring a lot, figure out my own thing."